727800350/note/latex/computer/python.md

 - ndarray.itemsize
 the size in bytes of each element of the array.
 For example, an array of elements of type float64 has itemsize 8 (=64/8), while one of type complex32 has itemsize 4 (=32/8).
 It is equivalent to ndarray.dtype.itemsize.
 - ndarray.data
 the buffer containing the actual elements of the array.
-Normally, we won't need to use this attribute because we will access the elements in an array using indexing facilities.
+Normally, we will not need to use this attribute because we will access the elements in an array using indexing facilities.

 [Array Creation demo](../../demo/python/numpy_array_create.py)